3 Path Solver

 Within the SBR loop, when a ray intersects the scene geometry, the algorithm generates at most one scattered ray.
 This constraint is necessary because generating multiple rays at each intersection, such as both reflected and refracted rays, would lead to an exponential increase in computational complexity and memory usage with the depth of the path.
 Instead, a single interaction type is randomly chosen based on a distribution:

 Here, q(χ) represents the probability of selecting the interaction type χ.
-Importantly, the choice of distribution 𝒬 does not affect the correctness of the calculated paths, which are solely dependent on the propagation environment.
-However, the choice of distribution 𝒬 significantly impacts the sample efficiency of the ray tracer, which is the number of samples NS needed to compute paths that connect a source to a target and capture the majority of the transported energy.
+Importantly, the choice of distribution 𝒬 does not affect the calculation of the paths’ electric fields, which are solely dependent on the propagation environment.
+However, the choice of distribution 𝒬 significantly impacts the sample efficiency of the ray tracer, which affects the number of samples NS needed to compute paths that connect a source to a target and capture the majority of the transported energy.
 Sampling only one interaction type per intersection may appear limiting, but this is offset by the large number of samples generated from each source.
-In most scenarios, a high sample count allows for identifying all significant paths.
+In most scenarios, a high sample count allows identifying all significant paths.

-Here, r, r, t, and t are the Fresnel coefficients (116), S is the scattering coefficient (see Section A.8), and R is the reflection reduction factor (119).
-This approach ensures that the interaction types that scatter more energy are sampled more frequently–a technique known as importance sampling [14].
-This is similar to techniques for importance sampling of light transport paths as used in computer graphics.
+In Sionna RT, q(𝒟) is set to 0.2.
+Here, r, r, t, and t are the Fresnel coefficients (131), S is the scattering coefficient (see Section A.9), and R is the reflection reduction factor (164).
+This approach ensures that interaction types responsible for scattering more energy are sampled more frequently—-a technique known as importance sampling [15, 16].
+This is similar to importance sampling techniques for light transport paths commonly used in computer graphics.
+A brief overview of importance sampling in the context of ray tracing for the simulation of radio wave propagation is provided in Appendix B.

 Refer to caption